ReesMorrison/NetlifyBlogThemes/content/post/2021-03-08-time-from-turn-turn-turn-by-the-byrds/TimeTurnTurn.md

 Graciously, eloquently, and with poetic expression of what we all feel, this song reminds us that *To every thing there is a season, and a time to every purpose under the heaven*.
 For a philosophy of living, who can improve that opening line?

-To read about subthemes of time that are not closely associated with this song or the other three creative works, please visit [Additional Subthemes](https://themesfromart.com/post/2021-03-09-time-additional/timeadditional/).
+To consider subthemes of Time that are not closely associated with this song or the other three creative works, please visit [Additional Subthemes](https://themesfromart.com/post/2021-03-09-time-additional/timeadditional/).
+Read this for more about [Themes from Art](http://bit.ly/3sRXopI).